 Thanksgiving is a holiday about being grateful.
 It might sound impossible to feel grateful for a divorce or the stress of navigating a holiday when you feel sad, angry, hurt or lonely.
 I’m not asking you to pretend to be grateful for those things or to fake your feelings.
 Rather, I’m encouraging you to identify the things in your life that you are grateful to have.
 It could be close relationships with your kids, your health, or supportive friends and family.
 Highlighting real gratitude for your children will model positive coping and will remind you that nothing is black and white – there are still good things in your life.

 Continuing traditions that are meaningful to you and your kids will provide a sense of continuity during this time of change.
 When kids see that their favorite Thanksgiving ritual of sharing what they are thankful for continues even though Mom isn’t there on that night, it is reassuring that they will continue to enjoy making memories.

 4. Create New Traditions

 In addition to keeping some favorite rituals, this is an ideal time to create new traditions that will give you and your kids an opportunity to make the holiday more meaningful.
 If you have always wished that you had more connection or relaxation at the holidays, build that into your time with your kids.
-Divorce can feel out of control to a kid, so including them in creating new traditions is a way to give them license in creating their new family life.
+Divorce can feel out of control to a kid, so including them in creating new traditions for Thanksgiving after divorce is a way to give them license to create their new family life.

 5. Co-Parent the Holidays as a Team